Supreme Court Review & Preview

 The panel then turned to the cases already set for argument in the October sitting of the court, including a significant water allocation state dispute and a case addressing federal removal standards, as well as future merit cases concerning the natural gas act, APA rulemaking requirements, equitable tolling under the Federal Tort Claims Act, and evidence retention requirements under 18 U.S.C. § 1519 – which Congress included in the Sarbanes-Oxley Act.
 Pending cert petitions of interest to environment, energy, and natural resource professions were also covered.

 This presentation was scheduled for October 1 for the specific purpose of presenting what the Supreme Court will decide on September 29th after it considered pending cert applications, including challenges to EPA’s ozone national ambient air quality standards, last seen in the Supreme Court in Whitman v.
 American Trucking Associations.
 ELI was uniquely positioned to bring the knowledge and perspective of two leading environmental scholars to the forefront.

 John C. Cruden, President, Environmental Law Institute (moderator)

 Professor E. Donald Elliott, of Yale Law School, and Co-Chair, Environmental Practice Group, Covington & Burling LLP

-Professor Robert Percival, Director of Env.
-Law Program, University of Maryland Francis King Carey School of Law
+Professor Robert Percival, Director of Environmental Law Program, University of Maryland Francis King Carey School of Law